ScottSauers/value/README.md

    - Calculate Value Ratio (average over some time period)
    - Flag companies trading below some multiple of Total Value

 Take the top % of best valued stocks, use for portfolio construction.
+Keep this percentage liberal since the portfolio will be optimized for more efficient return later.

-### Portfolio Construction
+### Portfolio Weights

 To construct an optimal portfolio, we need to generate the efficient frontier - the set of portfolios that give the highest expected return for each level of risk.
 First, we define our inputs: